datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 So far we have created and populated tables from scratch or created tables from existing tables.
 But initially your data is likely to be external to the relational database system in a set of simple files.
-Typically in CSV (comma seperated values) or Tab delimited format.
+Typically in CSV (comma separated values) or Tab delimited format.

-All relational database systems will have some utitity which will allow you to import such files into tables in the database.
+All relational database systems will have some utility which will allow you to import such files into tables in the database.
 The DB Browser application has a nice GUI (Graphical Use Interface) to allow you to do this.

 The Farms, Plots and Crops tables that we have been using were created in the DB Browser application by importing a CSV